 It is the secretive nature of cats to hide when they are ill.
 Whilst some conditions are obvious (such as diarrhoea in the litter box!) others are not (such as heart disease.)
 For the latter, by the time Kitty shows signs of distress, she's already in heart failure.
-So regular clinic visits allow the vet to check the pet over and spot tell-tale signs that might otherwise be missed.
+So stopping by the clinic allows the vet to check the pet over and spot tell-tale signs that might otherwise be missed.

 For example, regular vet visits mean their weight is recorded on their file.
 At home, seeing your cat every day means you don't always spot when they are losing or gaining weight.
-These are not-to-be-missed clues and when the vet picks up on a change in weight this can signal a problem.
+These are not-to-be-missed clues and when the vet picks up on weight loss or weight gain it can signal a problem.

 But vet visits are just about the poorly pet, they also help keep cats well.
 So how often should cats go to the vet?

-When Does your cat need a vet visit?
+When Does your cat need to see a vet?

-How often to visit depends on the cat's age.
+How often do you take a cat to the vet depends on the cat's age.